rukkanen/robocar_docs/readme.md

 The code for this project will be asked from ChatGPT, and placed in github for both developer and chatgpt to use for further reference.
 MS2 (milestone 2) for the robot car will be when the camera is able to move around and capture images of the robot car's surroundings.
 The camera will be able to pan and tilt to capture images from different angles, and the images will be displayed on the web interface.
 The robot car will be able to move around and capture images of its surroundings, providing a comprehensive view of the environment.
 This will be MS2 for the robot car.

 ### ESP1WS
 Controls the ESP-01 and the webserver.
+ESP-01 is connected to ARD2.
 This project should do as much of the webserver, web serving and camera control as possible since the ESP-01 is already quite a powerful microcontroller.
 This project is written in C++ and is compiled with VS Code and PlatformIO.
 The project is uploaded to the ESP-01 module on the robot car.
 The project is responsible for establishing a web server that allows users to interact with the robot car.
 The web server provides a user-friendly interface for controlling the robot car and viewing its surroundings through the camera.
 The code for this project will be asked from ChatGPT, and placed in github for both developer and chatgpt to use for further reference.
 This is a part of MS2

 ## Hardware
 **The project can use the following HW (but is not limited to).**